 In 1976, additional property facing California Avenue was purchased, and four portable units were added to the school for a total of five buildings on eight acres of land.
 In May 1977, PCS had its first graduating class of eleven seniors.
 A new elementary building at 3506 North California Avenue opened in February 1983.
 In 1987, another building addition was completed to house both the junior and senior high.
 In 1993, the junior and senior high moved into a new 60,000 square foot addition.
 The elementary now occupies the 1987 addition.

 The four-acre property at 3725 N. Monroe Avenue was purchased in 2001 from the Peoria Heights school district.
 This building now houses our fifth through eighth grades.
 The addition of a new gymnasium, computer lab, and classrooms increased the size of the Monroe building to 28,000 square feet.

 Peoria Christian School is accredited by the Association of Christian Schools International and North Central Association through AdvancED.
-PCS is recognized by the Illinois State Board of Education.
+PCS is recognized by the Illinois State Board of Education and participates in IHSA and IESA sports.
 Ninety-five percent of PCS graduates progress to higher education.
-The 10-year ACT composite score average is 24.2.
-PCS also offers a Distinguished Scholar Diploma that goes beyond our traditional diploma.
-We accept applications for 3-yr old preschool through 12th grade in 3 campuses through out the Peoria area with about 650 total students.
+In 2017 our ACT composite score was 25.8.
+We received the National Blue Ribbon Award for our Elementary School in 2009 and 2017 and for our High School in 2018.
+Our traditional diploma offers solid direction to the college and/or career oriented student and our Distinguished Scholar Diploma allows students an even more rigorous course direction and additional service and leadership opportunities.
+Numerous AP, Honors and Dual-Credit classes are available to high school students.
+We accept applications for Preschool through 12th grade, in 3 campuses throughout the Peoria area, with around 600 total students.